 If you were injured as a passenger in an Uber or Lyft accident, you will generally be covered by the company’s commercial liability coverage.

 You may be able to file a claim against Uber or Lyft if you were injured as a result of a rideshare driver, as well.
 Fortunately, these companies have a $1 million commercial policy and if damages exceed the drivers’ personal insurance coverage, Uber and Lyft’s commercial policy may cover the difference.

-Furthermore, if responsibility for the accident was in the hands of another driver, you may file a claim against the at-fault driver.
-However, in the event that the at-fault driver was uninsured or underinsured, Uber or Lyft’s Uninsured Motorist/Underinsured Motorist policy typically will cover the damages up to $1 million per accident.
+Furthermore, if responsibility for the rideshare accident was in the hands of another driver, you may file a claim against the at-fault driver.
+However, in the event that the at-fault driver was uninsured or underinsured, or driving without a license, Uber or Lyft’s Uninsured Motorist/Underinsured Motorist policy typically will cover the damages up to $1 million per accident.

 It is entirely possible for an Uber or Lyft driver to incur varying levels of liability.
 It all depends on what he or she was doing when the accident took place.
 In general, there are three liability limits which a Lyft or Uber driver may have when they:

 Uber and Lyft divide insurance coverage into three separate time periods for their drivers.